-Resource Area Potential Environmental Impact from Proposed Action Resource Area Department of Transportation Act, Section 4(f) Properties Potential Environmental Impact from Proposed Action Launch operations would not result in a physical use (direct taking) or temporary occupancy of any Section 4(f) property.
+Resource Area Potential Environmental Impact from Proposed Action Environmental Justice and Children's Environmental Health and Safety Currently, the population inhabiting Brevard County and Volusia County is not comprised of greater than 50% minorities and does not exceed the percentage of minorities as compared to the rest of Florida.
+Within the region of influence (ROI), the majority of the population is living well above the poverty level as defined by the U.S. Department of Health and Human Services.
+Therefore, disproportionate impacts to either minorities or low-income residents in the ROI would not occur.
+Department of Transportation Act, Section 4(f) Properties Launch operations would not result in a physical use (direct taking) or temporary occupancy of any Section 4(f) property.
 At this time, the FAA does not have enough information about SpaceX's proposal to conduct a sufficient 4(f) analysis with respect to potential impacts and constructive use.
 Specifically, the details regarding potential closures or restricted access of Section 4(f) properties is unknown.
 Therefore, the FAA cannot reach a 4(f) determination for potential launch-related impacts.
 Once the FAA receives a license application from SpaceX for Starship/Super Heavy launch operations at LC-39A, the FAA will conduct a 4(f) analysis prior to issuing a decisional document for the FAA's environmental review or any launch or reentry license.
 As part of the FAA's 4(f) analysis, the FAA will coordinate with the officials that have jurisdiction over the Section 4(f) properties (e.g., USFWS and NPS) in determining potential for use under Section 4(f).
 Due to the proximity of Section 4(f) properties to LC-39A, the Section 4(f) properties might experience increased light emissions or sky glow generated during nighttime operations.
 All nighttime lighting would comply with the KSC Lighting Operations Plan (KSC-PLN-1210, Rev A), thereby avoiding or minimizing any potential lighting impacts to the Section 4(f) properties.
 The Section 4(f) properties would experience temporary noise from Starship/Super Heavy launches, landings, and engine tests.
-The increased noise level would only last a few minutes during a launch (i.e. takeoff), less than a minute during a landing, and a few seconds during a static engine test.
+The increased noise level would only last a few minutes during a launch (i.e. takeoff), less than a minute during a landing, and a few seconds during a static engine tests.
 Additionally, a sonic boom would be audible (less than a second) within the Section 4(f) properties during a Starship landing.
 There is a possibility of temporary restricted access on portions of KSC property managed by USFWS (MINWR) and NPS (CNS), as have occurred for recent and past launch operations.
-Closures due to safety hazards are dependent upon the
+Closures due to safety hazards are dependent upon the risk assessment performed by the USAF Range Safety